AkyunaAkish/introToJavascriptHomework/README.md

 * After you create a new variable and add your console.log(); statement, run the app.js file with node and see the output.
 Run your app.js with node every time you add a new variable/console.log pair.
-When you see the output, take mental note of what the mathematical operator did , and then add a comment a comment in your app.js file above the statement you are describing.
+When you see the output, take mental note of what the mathematical operator did, and then add a comment in your app.js file above the statement you are describing.

 Example: